Research Opportunities

 Neuroscience research can involve either human subjects or non-human subjects such as rodents, birds, fish, fruit flies or cell culture.
 DIS generally requires a two semester, 9-10 hours per week commitment outside of course work.
 Please be sure to do an honest review of your academic and extracurricular activities before committing to a lab.

-Upon accepting an invitation to work in a lab, make sure tasks and grading expectations are clearly stated and understood by you and your faculty advisor.
+Upon accepting an invitation to work in a lab, make sure tasks and grading expectations are clearly stated and understood by you and your faculty adviser.
 The progress and outcome of the DIS will vary depending on the lab environment.
 Some professors will require attendance at weekly laboratory meetings where the DIS student is expected to participate in the discussion and presentation of scientific papers.
 Other professors will require a research paper or project.

 How can I secure a DIS research opportunity?

-Plan ahead – Start looking for a lab no later than midway through the semester BEFORE you intend to begin DIS work.
+Plan ahead – Start looking for a lab no later than midway through the semester before you intend to begin DIS work.
 This will increase your chance of securing a DIS, as research positions for undergraduate students are limited.

 How do I enroll in a DIS research opportunity?